guanqiliang/guanqiliang.github.com/index.md

 # Home

-Hello, I am currently a researcher at the University of Hamburg, working in collaboration with [Prof. Jianwei Zhang](https://tams.informatik.uni-hamburg.de/people/zhang/).
+Hello, I am currently a researcher with the TAMS Group at the University of Hamburg, led by [Prof. Jianwei Zhang](https://tams.informatik.uni-hamburg.de/people/zhang/).
 I obtained my Ph.D. from The Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Tin Lun Lam](https://sites.google.com/site/lamtinlun).
 My research interests focus on modular robotics and multimodal systems.

 # News